Last Updated on

 - Customer reviews.
 Last but not least, investigating customer reviews is a critical part of the process in our comparison.
 For reviews, we always look at external sites to ensure that we’re getting the most honest and unbiased opinions possible.
 Through Better Business Bureau, Dia & Co is not accredited and holds an unofficial F rating based upon complaints.
 Gwynnie Bee is actually linked to the parent company, CaStle, which is not accredited but holds an A-plus rating.
 Influenster gave Dia & Co an average of two and a half stars out of five for over forty customer reviews.
 Gwynnie Bee faired only a tad better, earning three out of five stars based upon thirteen reviews.

-- Neither is as positive as we’d like, but Gwynnie Bee is the stronger choice.
-Though Dia & Co fares only slightly worse on other customer sites, the complaints filed through BBB and an unofficial F rating make it clearly a weaker and riskier choice than Gwynnie Bee.
+- Neither is as positive as we’d like.
+Though Dia & Co fares only slightly worse on other customer sites.

 Still searching?
 Check out our other reviews on clothing subscription services for women of all sizes.